Canagliflozin / Metformin Dosage

 -Tell patients that while gastrointestinal symptoms might be common when initiating treatment, gastrointestinal problems after initiation should be reported.

--Patients should be instructed to report any new pain, tenderness, sore, ulcer, or infection of legs and feet.
+-Patients should be instructed to report any new pain, tenderness, sores or ulcers, or infections of legs and feet; patients should be receiving routine preventative foot care.